 It's also celebrated as the height of the harvest in the Northern Hemisphere, since many autumn crops are fully ripening before dying off through the cold winter months.

-There are obvious reasons to feel both grateful and happy on this day (fall foods and plants are cause for celebration!), but you may also feel a bit down, considering that winter tends to be a quieter and sometimes more difficult or dull-feeling time of year.
+There are obvious reasons to feel both grateful and happy on this day (fall foods and plants are cause for celebration!).
+But you may also feel a bit down, considering that winter tends to be a quieter and sometimes more difficult or dull-feeling time of the year.

 How Do You Welcome the Autumn Equinox?